clearlinux/clear-linux-documentation/source/guides/clear/clear-linux-dissector.rst

 ****************************

 Clear Linux Dissector is a web application.
-An instance of the application is needed in order to use the tools.
+An instance of the application is required in order to use the tools.
+To set up the application, follow these steps:

 #.
-Clone the clear-linux-dissector-web Git repository.
+Clone the `clear-linux-dissector-web Git repository <https://github.com/intel/clear-linux-dissector-web>`_.

    .. code-block:: bash

       git clone https://github.com/intel/clear-linux-dissector-web.git

-#.
-Change directory into clear-linux-dissector-web.
+#. :command:`cd` into the :file:`clear-linux-dissector-web` directory.

    .. code-block:: bash